ra3xdh/qucs_s/README.md

 ## Qucs-S: Quite universal circuit simulator with SPICE

-Qucs-S provides a fancy graphical user interfyce for a number of popular circuit simulation engines.
-Qucs-S contains schematic capture, visualization and component library.
+Qucs-S provides a fancy graphical user interface for a number of popular circuit simulation engines.
+Qucs-S contains libraries for schematic capture, visualization and components.
 The following simulation kernels are supported:

 * Ngspice (recommended)